BLACKHOLE storage engine acts as a

 filtered binary log of its own.
 (See

-The dummy process does not actually store any data, so there is little processing overhead incurred by running the additional mysqld process on the replication master host.
-This type of setup can be repeated with additional replication slaves.
+The dummy process does not actually store any data, so there is little processing overhead incurred by running the additional mysqld process on the replication source host.
+This type of setup can be repeated with additional replication replicas.

 INSERT triggers for